unoplatform/uno.extensions/doc/Overview/Mvux/RootOverview.md

 * **Reactive Properties**: `Counter` and `Step` are exposed as plain binding-friendly integer properties to the view, supporting two-way data binding.
 Updates are reported on the UI thread for the view and on the background thread for the model.

 * **Command Handling**: The `Increment` method is automatically exposed as an `ICommand`  that can be data bound to any element in the view that has a `Command` property, such as `Button`.
-Additionally, `ICommand.CanExecute` is updated during execution of the method, so that state of the data bound element is correct.
+Additionally, `ICommand.CanExecute` is updated during the execution of the method, so that the state of the data bound element is correct.

 * **Parameter Flexibility**: The method accepts a step parameter, which can be provided by the view using the command parameter.
 If not provided, it defaults to the `Step` state, offering flexibility and consistency.